ylvao/mrchem/docs/mrchem_manual.rst

     }

-If these thresholds are not set explicitly they will be computed from the top level ``rel_prec`` as
+If these thresholds are not set explicitly in the input file, they will be set such that the total energy is computed within the top level ``rel_prec``

 .. math:: \Delta E < \epsilon_{rel}/10
 .. math:: \|\Delta \phi_i \| < \sqrt{\epsilon_{rel}/10}

 The ``orbital_prec=[init,final]`` keyword controls the dynamic precision used in the SCF iterations.
-To improve efficiency, the first iterations are done with reduced precision, staring at ``init`` and gradually increased to ``final``.
+To improve efficiency, the first iterations are done with reduced precision, starting at ``init`` and gradually increased to ``final``.
 The initial precision should not be set lower than ``init=1.0e-3``, and the final precision should not exceed the top level ``rel_prec``.
 Negative values sets them equal to ``rel_prec``.

+The ``history`` keyword sets the size of the iterative subspace that is used in the KAIN accelerator for the orbital optimization.

-The ``rotation`` keyword says how often the Fock matrix should be diagonalized/localized (for iterations in between a Löwdin orthonormalization is used).
+The ``rotation`` and ``localize`` keywords says how often the Fock matrix should be diagonalized/localized (for iterations in between, a Löwdin orthonormalization using the overlat matrix :math:`S^{-1/2}` is used).
 Option to use Foster-Boys localization or Fock matrix diagonalization in these rotations.
 Note that the KAIN history is cleared every time this rotation is employed to avoid mixing of orbtials in the history, so ``rotation=1`` effectively cancels the KAIN accelerator.
-The default ``rotation=0`` will localize/diagonalize the first two iterations and then perform Lövdin orthonormalizations (this is usually the way to go).
+The default ``rotation=0`` will localize/diagonalize the first two iterations and then perform Löwdin orthonormalizations from that point on (this is usually the way to go).

-The ``history`` keyword sets the size of the iterative subspace that is used in the KAIN accelerator for the orbital optimization.

-You also need to specify which initial guess to use, "none" means starting from hydrogen solutions, "gto" means start with a Gaussian type calculation (basis and MO matrix input files must be provided) and "mw" means starting from a previous MRChem calculation (compatible orbitals must have been written to disk using the ``write_orbitals`` keyword).
+You also need to specify which ``initial_guess`` to use, "none" means starting from hydrogen solutions (this requires no extra input, but is a quite poor guess), "gto" means starting with a wave function from a converged calculation using a small GTO basis set (basis and MO matrix input files must be provided) and "mw" means starting from a previous MRChem calculation (compatible orbitals must have been written to disk using the ``write_orbitals`` keyword).